valencik/mastersAPSC/documents/thesis/thesis.md

 The latter is likely more interesting to users, as it could suggest similar authors they are unaware of.

-### Association Mining with Apriori
+## Association Mining
 %- Intro to association mining
-Frequent pattern mining is an important part of data mining and knowledge discovery. @DBLP:books/crc/aggarwal2014 The common application of rule learning is the market basket analysis.
+Frequent pattern mining is an important part of data mining and knowledge discovery @DBLP:books/crc/aggarwal2014.
+The common application of rule learning is the market basket analysis.
 A history of customer transactions at a supermarket is analyzed to find groups of items that are frequently purchased together.
 Association rules are similar to if-then constructs.